kaumnen/selenium-automation/README.md

 currently supporting github and codewars

 feel free to use credentials in .env file, they are made only for testing purposes!

+You can see how it works using following link: [video](https://streamable.com/anbwpm)